roundedglobe/roundedglobe.github.io/_posts/2015-06-21-writing-tablets-from-ancient-palmyra.md

 <sup>3</sup> In all fairness, though the tales are known elsewhere in prose, four of the thirteen fables (Babrius 136-9) on these tablets are nowhere else preserved in verse.

--This post was first published on Judith's website, [Zenobia: Empress of the East](http://judithweingarten.blogspot.com).
+_This post was first published on Judith's website, [Zenobia: Empress of the East](http://judithweingarten.blogspot.com)._

 **Main Sources**